Nesmaz/Portfolio/README.md

 # Personal Portfolio - React and Sass

 This is a personal portfolio website built using React and Sass.
-It showcases my skills, projects, and experience to potential employers or clients.
+It showcases my skills, projects, and experience and it's continuously updated with new projects.

 ## Features